 Comments and Discussion

-Frank and Pettit’s paper asks a basic question about the motivational psychology of firms and those who work within them: how is it that the motivations of such agents can be properly aligned with the social good?
+Frank and Pettit’s essay asks a basic question about the motivational psychology of firms and those who work within them: How is it that the motivations of such agents can be properly aligned with the social good?
 They suggest that the desire to be seen as morally virtuous by others, and the desire to deserve that perception, supports an “economy of esteem” that, under the right conditions, can sustain non-monetary incentives for virtue.

 What are the conditions under which esteem effectively attaches to moral virtue?

-a number of comments focused on various factors by which the economy of esteem can become either detached from or coupled to moral virtue.
-Elizabeth Anderson noted the observation of thinkers like Hobbes, Rousseau, and Smith, that people too easily tend to admire those who are wealthy and powerful, rather than those who actually do good things.
-On a related note, Michael Fuerstein pointed to the power of a parallel “sham” economy of esteem, in which large companies spin false narratives according to which their behaviors are good for society.
+At the Society for Progress’ second assembly a number of comments focused on various factors by which the economy of esteem can become either detached from or coupled to moral virtue.
+Anderson noted the observation of thinkers like Hobbes, Rousseau, and Smith, that people too easily tend to admire those who are wealthy and powerful, rather than those who actually do good things.
+On a related note, Fuerstein pointed to the power of a parallel “sham” economy of esteem, in which large companies spin false narratives according to which their behaviors are good for society.
 What mechanisms are available for undercutting that kind of dynamic?
-John Meyer observed that esteem often attaches to the performance of specific institutional roles rather than the identity of individuals considered as a whole.
+Meyer observed that esteem often attaches to the performance of specific institutional roles rather than the identity of individuals considered as a whole.
 This suggests the need for more research exploring the kinds of organizational structures by which the economy of esteem might best be nourished as a vehicle to social good.
-Lingering in the background are questions about generational and cultural differences: how is technology and social media changing the way people seek and earn moral esteem?
+Lingering in the background are questions about generational and cultural differences: How is technology and social media changing the way people seek and earn moral esteem?
 How do cultures of esteem vary across cultures and occupations?

 How should we think about esteem in relation to moral motivation?

-Bertrand Collomb observed that the motivational psychology of esteem seems to reinforce an economic paradigm according to which moral motivations are merely instrumental: we do good only if we expect some kind of selfish reward in return.
+Collomb observed that the motivational psychology of esteem seems to reinforce an economic paradigm according to which moral motivations are merely instrumental: we do good only if we expect some kind of selfish reward in return.
 What about doing good for its own sake?
 On a similar note, Sen observed that the attraction that people feel to socially beneficial work is often connected to their broader life story and self-conception—“what kind of life do I want?” and “who am I?”—more than the pursuit of some kind of compensation or reward (whether in the form of esteem or money).
 Likewise, whether or not individuals are willing to cross moral lines for selfish gain often depends on their acceptance of moral rules that constrain or override maximizing behavior.
 To what extent do “economic” models of human motivation suffice for thinking about the moral tendencies of business?
 How might these kinds of non-economic models of moral behavior be used to supplement sociological work in institutional design?

 References